-This section of the National Analysis looks at production-related wasteproduction-related wasteThe sum of all non-accidental chemical waste generated at a facility.
-It is the sum of on-site environmental releases (minus quantities from non-routine, one-time events), on-site waste management (recycling, treatment, and combustion for energy recovery), and off-site transfers for disposal, treatment, recycling or energy recovery. management and releasesreleasesAny spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping, or disposing into the environment (including the abandonment or discarding of barrels, containers, and other closed receptacles) of any toxic chemical.
-[42 U.S.C. §11049 (8)] [40 CFR § 372.3] of Toxics Release Inventory (TRI) chemicals at the EPA regional level during 2018.
-EPA has 10 regional offices (shown on the map below) across the country, each of which is responsible for several states and in some cases, territories and tribes.
+This section of the National Analysis looks at releases and other production-related waste managementThe sum of all non-accidental chemical waste generated at a facility.
+It is the sum of on-site environmental releases (minus quantities from non-routine, one-time events), on-site waste management (recycling, treatment, and combustion for energy recovery), and off-site transfers for disposal, treatment, recycling or energy recovery. activities of Toxics Release Inventory (TRI) chemicals at the EPA regional level during 2019.
+EPA has 10 regional offices, each of which is responsible for multiple states and in some cases, territories and tribes.

-This page was published in February 2020 and uses the 2018 TRI National Analysis dataset made public in TRI Explorer in November 2019.
+This page was published in January 2021 and uses the 2019 TRI National Analysis dataset made public in TRI Explorer in October 2020.